amirshee93/Phase-separating-active-fluids/README.md

 $\lambda_{\mathrm{Re}}(q)$ as a function of on‐rate $\omega_{\rm on}$ and Peclet number Pe, producing panel (c) of Figure 1.

-# Kymograph of Concentrations & Velocity (fig2.py)
+# Out-of-phase oscillatory-moving concentrations & velocity (fig2.py)

 This script loads a time series of CSV files containing
 `x, ψ(x,t), φ(x,t), v(x,t)` data and produces three stacked
 kymograph panels (ψ, φ, and v) as `fig2.png`.

-# Four‑Panel Concentration & Velocity Profiles (fig3.py)
+# Stationary in-phase and out-of-phase concentration & velocity profiles (fig3.py)

 This script generates a 2×2 panel figure showing concentrations (ψ, φ) and velocity derivatives for two parameter sets (Pe=3.5, ωₒₙ=0.15 in panels a/c; Pe=3.0, ωₒₙ=0.5 in panels b/d).